System of linear equations: Trivial example

-However, a linear system is commonly considered as having at least two equations.
+However, most interesting linear systems have at least two equations.

 Simple nontrivial example

 The simplest kind of nontrivial linear system involves two equations and two variables:

 One method for solving such a system is as follows.
 First, solve the top equation for $x$ in terms of $y$:

 Now substitute this expression for x into the bottom equation:

 This results in a single equation involving only the variable $y$.
 Solving gives $y = 1$, and substituting this back into the equation for $x$ yields $x = \frac{3}{2}$.
 This method generalizes to systems with additional variables (see "elimination of variables" below, or the article on elementary algebra.)